High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: Results and discussion

 For GD, CR, HH and HH with PLS, the associated mean posterior models are shown on~\figref{SMO_Roustant_comp} on the right and the estimated correlation matrices $R_i=R_1^{cat}$ are displayed on the left.
 The latter matrices can be interpreted as such: for two given levels $\{\ell_r^1,\ell_s^1\}$, the correlation term $[R_1]_{\ell_r^1,\ell_s^1}$ is in blue for correlation value close to 1, in white for correlations close to 0 and in red for value close to -1; moreover the thinner the ellipse, the higher the correlation and we can see that the correlation between a level and itself is always 1.
 At first glance, one can see, on~\figref{SMO_Roustant_comp}, that the predicted values remain properly within the interval $[-1,1]$ only with the HH kernel and looked badly estimated with GD.
 To quantify this assumption, we compute the Root Mean Square Error (RMSE) and Predictive Variance Adequacy (PVA)~\cite{PVA} for every model as

-where $N$ is the size of the validation set, $\hat{f}(w_i)$ is the prediction of our GP model at a point $w_i$, $f(w_i)$ is the associated true value and the validation set consists of $N=13000$ evenly spaced points (see Appendix~\ref{SMO_subsec:cosine}).
+where $N$ is the size of the validation set, $\hat{f}(w_i)$ and $\sigma^f(w_i) $ are the mean and standard deviation predictions of our GP model at a point $w_i$, $f(w_i)$ is the associated true value and the validation set consists of $N=13000$ evenly spaced points (see Appendix~\ref{SMO_subsec:cosine}).
 The values are reported in~\tabref{SMO_tab:resRoustant} and show that the PVA is constant indicating that the estimation of the variance is proportional to the RMSE.
 Nevertheless, the PVA is smaller for the EHH and HH kernels because the optimization has not converged yet after 887 seconds (79 parameters being hard to optimize in that case).
 However, a longer run gives a RMSE of 1.280 and a PVA of 21.95 for HH, which, once again is around the other PVA values.
 Note that the RMSE obtained with HH and EHH are significantly smaller than the errors obtained with all other methods, even with an incomplete optimization.